 I have always enjoyed our local mountains and thought they were impressive.
 However, at an average of 5,000 feet (1,524 meters), they pale compared to the Canadian Rockies.
 The Rockies are double the elevation, with several peaks over 10,000 feet (3,048 meters).

-Due to Covid and the restrictions on travel, Karen and I decided to do a “Canadiana Vacation.”
+One year, Karen and I decided to do a “Canadiana Vacation.”
 I am a ‘born and raised Canadian,’ having lived in Vancouver for 25 years.
-However, I’m somewhat embarrassed to say that I’ve never been to beautiful Banff and Jasper in the Canadian Rockies.
+However, I’m somewhat embarrassed to say that I had never been to beautiful Banff and Jasper in the Canadian Rockies.

-Karen has been there several times, so she was my Tour Guide for our Vancouver to Banff road trip.
+Karen has been there many times, so she was my Tour Guide for our Banff road trip.

-To get from Vancouver to Banff, you can take a road trip, fly, or take the train.
-However, in my view, driving is the best way to get there for several reasons.
+To get to Banff from Vancouver, we could take a road trip, fly, or take the train.
+However, driving is the best way to get there for several reasons.

 1. Not A Long Drive.